Unfortunately, readers have let me know that this restaurant closed in 2020.

 The restaurant is located at the end of Washington Street in Yountville, right off the Madison exit on Highway 29.
 There is parking along the street and right next to the restaurant in a small lot.

-The restaurant itself is part of a building that shares its walls with the North Block Hotel.
+The restaurant is part of a building that shares its walls with the North Block Hotel.
 The exterior features a half dozen tables and subtle decor.
-The interior has beautiful tall windows which add a nice flood of natural lighting into the restaurant.
+The interior has beautiful tall windows that add a nice flood of natural lighting into the restaurant.
 The interior has a fun hunting vibe but with Edison lights and lots of wood tones.
 It’s a beautiful spot that is very welcoming.

 The menu was full of dishes I wanted to try, but here are the ones I settled on.

 My wife and I each chose a pizza, but you could probably share if you are having appetizers as they are well portioned.
 The wood-fired pizzas have the perfect amount of char to add to the flavor without tasting burnt.
-The topping choices run the gambit from a simple tomato and basil pizza to a complex sausage, mushrooms, peppers, smoked mozzarella and chili pizza.
-The later is the pizza I got and it was fantastic.
-I recommend adding a farm egg to it as it makes the flavor really pop.
+The topping choices run the gambit from a simple tomato and basil pizza to a complex sausage, mushrooms, peppers, smoked mozzarella, and chili pizza.
+The later is the pizza I got, and it was fantastic.
+I recommend adding a farm egg to it as it makes the flavor pop.

 My wife got the four cheese, which had oregano, garlic, arugula, and four kinds of cheese.
 It had a considerable mozzarella flavor that is almost overpowering but great if you like a good rich cheese.
 The taste is balanced out by the light sauce, arugula and egg on top (if you choose to add it, which you should).

 Fingerlings – Small potatoes baked until they are cooked, taken out, smashed, then flash fried.
 Served in a cast iron with lemon aioli sauce.
 They are a superb side that is worth ordering.